James Baldwin (racing driver): 24 Hours of Spa Francorchamps

-On 20 June 2022, Baldwin announced, via hs Instagram account, that he would be racing in the 2022 edition of the 24 Hours of Spa, thanks to the support of the company Travel Planet.
+On 20 June 2022, Baldwin announced, via his Instagram account, that he would be racing in the 2022 edition of the 24 Hours of Spa, thanks to the support of the company Travel Planet.
 He would be driving a Garage 59 entered McLaren 720S GT3, alongside Nicolai Kjærgaard, Manuel Maldonado, and Ethan Simioni, racing in the Silver Cup class.

 After qualifying 26th overall and 5th in class, ahead of all other McLaren entries, as well as dominating the Fanatec Esports GT Pro Series virtual support race, Baldwin failed to finish the race following a radiator problem on lap 227.

+On the 30th of May 2024, via a post on X, Baldwin announced that he would be partaking in the 2024 edition of the race with Garage 59.
+Baldwin competed in the 2024 24 Hours of Spa, driving a McLaren 720S GT3 Evo for Garage 59.
+He and his teammates finished 38th overall and 11th in the Bronze Cup class.

+GT World Challenge Europe

+Following his participation in the 2024 24 Hours of Spa, Baldwin was called up by Garage 59 to race in the 2024 3 Hours of Monza.
+At Monza, Baldwin and his teammates qualified 31st but were forced to retire from the race due to a gearbox failure.

+Baldwin was then called up to race in the 6 Hours of Jeddah, where he and his team finished 22nd overall and 3rd in the Bronze Cup category, claiming his first-ever GT World Challenge Europe Endurance Cup podium.

 FIA Motorsport Games

-On the 29th October 2022, Baldwin competed for the United Kingdom in the FIA Motorsport Games Esports Cup hosted at Circuit Paul Ricard in France.
+On 29 October 2022, Baldwin competed for the United Kingdom in the FIA Motorsport Games Esports Cup hosted at Circuit Paul Ricard in France.
 Baldwin finished the Final in front of Dutch simracer Chris Harteveld and won the first Gold medal for the UK in FIA Motorsport Games history.

+2025

+Before the 2025 edition of the 24 Hours of Dubai, Baldwin tested a BMW M4 GT3 with Paradine Competition, his session plagued with a rear left damper failure.
+Then on the 5th of March, in the weeks leading up to the 2025 GT World Challenge Europe, he tested the same car for the aforementioned Paradine team around the Silverstone Circuit.

+In 2025, Baldwin joined the British GT Championship commentary team, working alongside David Addison and Andy McEwan.

+Baldwin would return to GT World Challenge Europe Endurance Cup with a Garage 59 entered McLaren 720S GT3 Evo to race at the Nürburgring, his first ever event at the circuit.
+He would participate in the Silver Cup class for this event.
+Baldwin ended up crossing the line in Overall P10 and Silver Cup P1, however, his car received a ten second penalty for a safety car infringement in his second stint, demoting him to P2 in class and P18 overall.